aemreunal/MatlabOpticalDigitRecognition/README.md

 To run the ODR system, run 'ODR.m'.
 You will be presented with 3 choices:

-    1 - Load a pre-created network (Use this to load a network file you created before.
-The file you want to load must have the name 'networks.m') 2 - Create a network (Use this to create a new ODR network of specified nuber of hidden nodes and number of training iterations.
-This created network will be saved with format 'network-<day>-<month>-<year>-<hour>-<minute>-<numHiddeUnits-<numIterations>.m', with
-        time values taken from current time)
+    1 - Load a pre-created network

+Use this to load a network file you created before.
+The file you want to load must have the name 'networks.m'.

+    2 - Create a network

+Use this to create a new ODR network of specified number of hidden nodes and number of training iterations.
+This created network will be saved with format 'network-\<day\>-\<month\>-\<year\>-\<hour\>-\<minute\>-\<numHiddeUnits-\<numIterations\>.m', with time values taken from current time.

     3 - Exit the program

 Performing Cross-Validation